-Like most universities, ECU has its fair share of haunted happenings and one such tale is the Ghost in McGinnis Theater.
+Like most universities, ECU has its fair share of haunted happenings.
+One such tale is the Ghost in McGinnis Theater.
 Legend has it that in the 1960s the lead actress for a play died in a car accident on opening night of the show.
-Twenty years later when the show was set to run again, the girl playing the lead stayed alone late one night to record an accompaniment on the piano.
-While recording, a folding chair collapsed on the stage and word is that when she played back her recording a woman could be heard singing along to the melody.
-Even today, set designers who work late into the night have heard voices in unlikely places.
+Twenty years later when the show was set to run again, the girl playing the lead was alone late one night recording an accompaniment on the piano.
+While recording, a folding chair collapsed on the stage.
+Word is in the recording a woman was singing along to the melody.
+Even today, set designers who work late into the night hear voices in unlikely places.

-Another haunted campus story surrounding the old gymnasium involves a man who maintained the building, and after experiencing a domestic issue, he hung himself from the rafters.
+Another haunted campus story surrounding the old gymnasium involves a man who maintained the building.
+After experiencing a domestic issue, he hung himself from the rafters.
 At certain times of the day, especially around twilight, his shadow can be seen through the upper window of the gym.

 With all these great tales to share, ECU’s Exercise is Medicine-On Campus (EIM-OC) committee — which includes members from Campus Recreation and Wellness, Student Health Services and the Department of Kinesiology — decided to hold a Ghost Walk last fall to promote physical activity and have a little fun.
 Unbeknownst to the committee, at that time, there was a supernatural and folklore academic course taught by Dr. Andrea Kitta in the Department of English.
 For the past several years, this class has hosted a Ghost Walk on ECU’s campus as a class project.

 The students also hosted various activities such as tarot card readings and a photo booth while people waited for their tour to start.
 Plus, they provided a sage cleansing at the close of the walk.

-For the EIM-OC Ghost Walk, we had to research all the legends and then we worked with students from the Department of Theater and Dance to provide monologues at each tour stop.
+For the EIM-OC Ghost Walk, we had to research all the legends.
+Then we worked with students from the Department of Theater and Dance to provide monologues at each tour stop.
 The Theater and Dance students naturally became involved when one of our group fitness instructors majoring in theater offered to recruit classmates as storytellers.
 However, as a program planner, not personally knowing the students or having a direct connection with them was a little unnerving as I worried if they would actually show the night of the event.

 Fortunately, they all showed, the walk went off without a hitch and we had around 150 walkers that night.
 I believe the Department of English had about the same amount, so again, combined forces in the future would be a no-brainer.
 The bonus is if your storytellers had to do the research and tell the stories for their grade then there was not a lot of worry they wouldn’t show.